Skip to content

 Don’t expect an employer to make a great effort to align with your values.
 Have high expectations of yourself, but don’t expect too much from others.

 If, on the other hand, you’re starting your own business, you can make it as purpose-driven as you want.
-You can establish the culture you want, uphold the values that are most important to you, and serve the purpose that inspires you.
+You can establish the culture you want and serve the purpose that inspires you.

 7. Many people are ready to help